C0dereview/c0dereview.github.io/_posts/2018-01-09-writing-posts.md

 ---
 layout: post
-title:  "Publishing content on c0dereview"
+title:  "Creating new content on c0dereview"
-date:   2018-01-10 16:30:00 +0100
+date:   2018-01-09 16:30:00 +0100
 author: David Granström
 categories: tutorial
 tags: c0dereview tutorial
 ---

-This post contains step-by-step instructions on how to submit new content to this website.
-You will need some experience with `git`, but you can check out this c0dereview [tutorial on git]({{ site.url }}/tutorial/2018/01/09/git-part-1) if you need to refresh your memory or learn the basics.
+This post contains step-by-step instructions on how to create and submit new content to this website.
+You will need some experience with `git`.
+You could check out this c0dereview [tutorial on git]({{ site.url }}/tutorial/2018/01/09/git-part-1) if you need to refresh your memory or learn the basics.

+The process described below is also very common when contributing to open source projects in general.
+Just subsitute the c0dereview github repository with whatever project you want to make a contribution to!

 ## Step 1